unexre/hurgle/README.md

 **You only need to perform this step once.
 The output will be used by both tools.**

-Run `./word_maker.py` in the root of this repository.
-It will fetch the game's source code, extract the word list and answer list, and dump those values into `hurgle-me.txt.tmp` and `answers.js.tmp`.
+Run `./fetch_dictionary.py` in the root of this repository.
+It will fetch the game's source code, extract the valid word list and daily answer list, and dump those values into `hurgle-me.txt.tmp` and `answers.js.tmp`.

 Check the `.tmp` files contain approximately-readable words.
 Don't actually read them, though.
+You'll spoil the game for yourself.
 Determining how to do this is an exercise left to the reader.

 Rename the files to remove the `.tmp` extension, overwriting old files if necessary.